rlivingsus/misc/standaloneBooks.md

 - Albom, Mitch: the stranger in the lifeboat 2.22
 - Ballard, JG: Empire of the Sun
 - Blehm, Eric: Fearless
+- Brooks, Terry, et al.: Unfettered
+- Brotherton, Marcus: Shifty's War
+- Carey, MR: The Girl with All the Gifts
 - Cialdini, Robert: Influence
 - Covey, Stephen: Seven Habits of Highly Efficient People
 - DeGrasse Tyson, Neil: Astrophysics for People in a Hurry
 - De Los Santos, Marisa: Saving Lucas Biggs
+- Doyle, Arthur Conan: The Lost World
+- Freeman, Brian: Infinite
-- Goldsmith, Connie: Kiyo Sato (Mar 22)
+- Goldsmith, Connie: Kiyo Sato (Mar 22: Story about a Japanese American and her experience during WWI internment camps)
 - Goulston, Mark: Just Listen
 - Grohl, Dave: The Storyteller
+- Guarnere, William: Brothers in Battle, Best of Friends
 - Hillenbrand, Laura: Unbroken
+- Hanh, Thit That: The Heart of the Buddha's Teaching
 - Hartley, Gregory: How to spot a liar 1.2022
 - Isaacson, Walter: The Codebreaker; Benjamin Franklin: An American Life
 - Kalanithi, Paul: When Breath Becomes Air